-If you’re an L&D professional waiting to see how new tech concepts such as artificial intelligence / machine learning are going to affect your work, then read on for our globalfilter review.
-This is true adaptive learning for the L&D world.
+Are you an L&D professional waiting to see how new tech concepts such as artificial intelligence / machine learning are going to affect your work?
+Read on for our Filtered learning content intelligence platform review.
+This is true AI driven adaptive learning for the L&D world.

-Learning Light has been interested in adaptive learning for several years and one of the best expositions of Adaptive Learning we have looked at is the Excel course from Filtered, which we reviewed a few months back.
+Learning Light has been interested in adaptive learning for several years and one of the best expositions of Adaptive Learning we have looked at is the Excel course from Filtered, which we reviewed a while back.

 You can read our review on that course, but in essence, by investing a little time upfront in taking some short tests, the Filtered solution offers a bespoke – well adaptive actually – learning pathway through the large library of Excel training materials offered.